GoogleCloudPlatform/cloud-code-custom-samples-example/README.md

 2. Create a new directory containing your own template (or make changes to any of the sample templates)

-3. Import your local, updated repository into Cloud Code
+3. Make any necessary updates to the templates in the `.cctemplate` file

-> Be sure to make any necessary updates to the `.cctemplate` file before importing your repository.
+4. Import your local, updated repository into Cloud Code

 ---